 [INTERNET] How to choose a plan that suits my needs?

-Check our plans right away.
+Check out our monthly plans

-[TELEPHONY] May I keep my phone number?
+[TELEPHONY] Can I keep my phone number?

 [TELEPHONY] What options are included in your plan?

-- Unlimited long distance calls in Québec;
+- Unlimited long distance in the province of Québec;

 - Call display;